 Square restaurants are family-friendly, but with our 8-year-old, we love Belly Acres, a cheery, dream-up-your-own-burger joint.
 The combinations are endless—think black-eyed pea “burgers,” grass-fed beef patties, brioche buns, maple ketchup.
 The square is also home to new restaurants including Saltwater Crab (opened summer 2019) and Porch & Parlor (coming soon).
 For dessert, make sure to share at 17 Berkshire so you can try a layered petit four, macarons or truffles at this patisserie.
 Skip over to Sweet Noshings for homemade ice cream in flavors like whiskey-honey or a scoop from a candy jar filled with gummy frogs or chocolate-covered marshmallows.
 Afterward, challenge each other to a game of Cornhole in the Square’s Tower Courtyard or make something together at The Art Project, a studio where kids can follow step-by-step craft ideas or use a treasure of supplies and recycled materials toward DIY creations.

-Overton Square theater District
+Overton Square Performing Arts District

 Calling all theater lovers — Overton Square forms the heart of Memphis’ theater district, where you can see everything from hit Broadway musicals and plays to all-new productions and original performances.